dusk-network/docs-public/src/content/docs/developer/integrations/introduction.md

 ---
 title: Integrations introduction
-description: This page explains how to integrate with Dusk.
+description: Integrate with Dusk.
+Explore integration guides, SDKs, and tools tailored for developers and institutions.
 ---

 This section outlines the libraries that developers can use to integrate with Dusk: